debdattasarkar/DSA/1. Arrays/99. (M) Dice Throw/README.md

-Here's a well-structured README based on the "Dice Throw" problem from GeeksforGeeks:
+Here's a well-structured README based on the "Dice Throw" problem:

 ---